The following information covers buying land for your new Aidome Home.

 - Call the building department and obtain a list of what is required to obtain a building permit; is an Engineer Seal required on the building plans and an energy report?

-- • If building out of Florida, each building department determines if the dome building plans have to be sealed by an engineer licensed for that state and whether an Energy Report is required.
+- If building out of Florida, each building department determines if the dome building plans have to be sealed by an engineer licensed for that state and whether an Energy Report is required.
 The engineer seal and the energy report can be purchased when the building plans are purchased.
 The engineer seal cost is much lower than what engineering firms or architectural firms charge.
-A Florida seal for one dome on a slab is $400 or $500 depending on dome size.
-The seal for one dome on slab for any state other than Florida is $600.
-The energy report for one dome on a slab is $190.
-Ai can call your building department and see if a seal or energy report are required.
+A Florida seal for one dome on a slab is $600.
+Ai can complete a Rescheck Energy Report for one dome on a slab for $190.

 - Site plan?
 Survey?